-Every year for the past 4 years, the festival has been organized around an original theme related to these cultures.
-The first editions highlighted the great richness of African and Latin American cultures, their interactions with Africa, the United States, and Europe.
+Every year for the past 5 years, the festival has been organized around an original theme related to these cultures.
+The first editions highlighted the great richness of African (diasporic) and Latin-American cultures, their interactions with Africa, the United States, and Europe.
 It emphasized their influences, developments and origins, which are intimately connected to community, social, and political struggles.
-Their roots all have a common basis, the desire for recognition of their existence and humanity.
-Music became and still remains a universal tool for connection and communication.
+All of the afore-mentionned cultures have similar roots, a common basis, which is their desire for the recognition of their existence and humanity.
+In this context, music has been and still remains a universal tool for connection and communication.

 "Back to the roots"

 "Music of many colors"

 "Activism through Culture"

 What is the inspiration behind The Paris New York Heritage Festival?

 After twenty plus years of promoting various artists including George Clinton, James Brown, Boosty Collins, and many more; it occurred to Benjamin that artists of all backgrounds were not being equally represented within the music industry.
 Thus, the festival emerged after Benjamin saw this gap in representation and decided to create a space for artists of all musical styles and ages to enjoy music together.

 Furthermore, the creation of an event where all generations of incredible artists could play and exist together became vital.
 This is at its core what the festival aims to do; create a space for a multitude of generations, musical styles, cultures, and interests to coexist in their love for music.